Kitchen Divas

 Yakisoba Shrimp

-This was inspired by my other Asian shrimp recipe on this site, and pairs well with these air fryer frozen egg rolls.
+This was inspired by this moo shu shrimp and this shrimp chop suey recipe.
+It pairs well with these air fryer frozen egg rolls.

 Ingredients